cdapio/cdap/BUILD.md

 ### Running from IDE (Intellij and Eclipse)
     cd cdap-ui
-    bower install && npm install (whenever there is change in UI packages) Then, run standalone from IDE.
+    bower install && npm install && gulp build (whenever there is change in UI packages) Then, run standalone from IDE.

 ## License and Trademarks